 - Zelda: Outlands – A fan-made NES adventure inspired by The Legend of Zelda.

-Platforms like eBay and Etsy can't screen every listing.
-That means buyers and sellers must learn how to spot fakes and verify authenticity.
-Bootleg video games are often hard to distinguish from the real deal.
+Sites like eBay and Etsy can’t check every listing.
+So, buyers and sellers need to know how to spot fakes and check if games are real.
+Bootleg games can be tough to tell apart from originals.

 Platform-Specific Spotting Guides

-Use these in-depth guides to verify your cartridges:
+Use these detailed guides to check your cartridges:

 - Nintendo DS: How to Spot Fake Pokémon Nintendo DS Games